Samsung/tizen-docs/docs/application/dotnet/guides/tizen.circularUI/CircleListView.md

 ## Components

-- [Header](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/listview/customizing-list-appearance#Headers_and_Footers) : Text or view to display at the beginning of a list
+- [Header](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/listview/customizing-list-appearance#Headers_and_Footers) : Text or view that is displayed at the beginning of a list.
 - [Cells](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/listview/customizing-cell-appearance#custom-cells) : Data in a `CircleListView` is presented in cells.
 Each cell corresponds to a row of data.
-- [Footer](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/listview/customizing-list-appearance#Headers_and_Footers) : Text or view to display at end of a list
+- [Footer](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/listview/customizing-list-appearance#Headers_and_Footers) : Text or view that is displayed at end of a list.

-**WARNING: [CircleListView](xref:Tizen.Wearable.CircularUI.doc.CircleListView), [CircleDateTimeSelector](xref:Tizen.Wearable.CircularUI.doc.CircleDateTimeSelector), [CircleScrollView](xref:Tizen.Wearable.CircularUI.doc.CircleScrollView), [CircleStepper](xref:Tizen.Wearable.CircularUI.doc.CircleStepper) must be contained by `CirclePage` or [CircleSurfaceEffectBehavior](xref:Tizen.Wearable.CircularUI.doc.CircleSurfaceEffectBehavior) should be added in [Behaviors](https://developer.xamarin.com/api/type/Xamarin.Forms.Behavior/) of [Page](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) that contains these controls.
-If other `pages` contain these controls, it may cause exception or can't display control.**
+**WARNING: [CircleListView](xref:Tizen.Wearable.CircularUI.doc.CircleListView), [CircleDateTimeSelector](xref:Tizen.Wearable.CircularUI.doc.CircleDateTimeSelector), [CircleScrollView](xref:Tizen.Wearable.CircularUI.doc.CircleScrollView), [CircleStepper](xref:Tizen.Wearable.CircularUI.doc.CircleStepper) must be confined in the `CirclePage` container or [Page](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) with [CircleSurfaceEffectBehavior](xref:Tizen.Wearable.CircularUI.doc.CircleSurfaceEffectBehavior).
+If you add these controls in any other way,  it may cause an exception or cannot display the controls.**

-## Adding CircleListView at CirclePage
+## Add CircleListView in CirclePage

-You can set `CircleListView` at [CirclePage.Content](xref:Tizen.Wearable.CircularUI.doc.CirclePage).
-If you want to know how to add [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage), please refer to [CirclePage guide](https://samsung.github.io/Tizen.CircularUI/guide/CirclePage.html#create-circlepage).
+You can set `CircleListView` in the [CirclePage.Content](xref:Tizen.Wearable.CircularUI.doc.CirclePage).
+For more information on how to add a [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage), see [CirclePage guide](https://samsung.github.io/Tizen.CircularUI/guide/CirclePage.html#create-circlepage).
-The following XAML code shows CirclePage with `CircleListView`.
-`RotaryFocusTargetName` attribute sets the currently focused control that is handled by rotating and display the focused control's circle object.
+`RotaryFocusTargetName` property sets the currently focused control using the rotating interaction, and displays the focused control's circle object.
-If you don't set this value properly, control can't receive the [Rotary Event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).
+If the value is not set properly,  the control will not receive the [Rotary Event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).

-You can set the `Header` and/or `Footer` to a simple text, or you can set them to a more complex layout.
-There are also `HeaderTemplate` and `FooterTemplate` properties that let you create more complex layouts for the header and footer that support data binding.
+You can either set the `Header` and/or `Footer` to a simple text, or to a more complex layout.
+Using `HeaderTemplate` and `FooterTemplate` properties you can create more complex layouts for the header and footer that support data binding.

-The example below has cells, header, footer.
+The following example has cells, header, footer.
 And use the [DataTemplate](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/app-fundamentals/templates/data-templates/) to format a data object for display.

-For more information.
-Please refer to below links
+For more information, see the following links:

 - [CircleListView  API reference](https://samsung.github.io/Tizen.CircularUI/api/Tizen.Wearable.CircularUI.Forms.CircleListView.html)
 - [Xamarin.Forms.ListView  API reference](https://developer.xamarin.com/api/type/Xamarin.Forms.ListView/)
 - [Xamarin.Forms.ListView  Guide](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/listview/)

-_This guide's code example use WearableUIGallery's TCCircleListView.xaml code at the test\WearableUIGallery\WearableUIGallery\TC\TCCircleListView.xaml_
+_The code example of this guide uses TCCircleListView code of WearableUIGallery.
+The code is available in test\WearableUIGallery\WearableUIGallery\TC\TCCircleListView.xaml_

+The following code shows CirclePage with CircleListView:

 **XAML file**